denten-books/plain-text/5-chapter.md

 in this case, both the speaker and the listener, reader and writer, are found in one of the same person.

-[^ln5-james-memory]: For example, see @james_principles_1890, 255-6: "Every
-definite image in the mind is steeped and dyed in the free  water that flows round it.
-With it goes the sense of its relations, near and remote, the dying echo of whence it came to us, the dawning sense of whither it is to lead [...]
-What is that shadowy scheme of the 'form' of an opera, play, or book, which remains in our mind and on which we pass judgment when the actual thing is done? [...]
-It is a feeling like any other, a feeling of what thoughts are next to arise, before they have arisen."

 For a vast swath of my own textual activity, I exchange information with myself.
 And if that is true (as it is certainly true in the process of writing, not only books, but also in the genre of various "notes to self,") we are then